lingui/js-lingui/website/docs/releases/migration-4.md

 }
 ```

+### I18nProvider no longer remounts its children on locale change

+Previously, the `I18nProvider` remounted its children on locale change.
+This ensured that the whole app was re-rendered with the new locale and all strings were rendered correctly translated.
+Apart from not being very performant, this approach had the drawback that the state of the app was lost - all components were re-mounted and their state was reset.
+This is not a standard behavior of React Context providers and could cause some confusion.

+In v4, the `I18nProvider` no longer remounts its children on locale change.
+Instead, when locale changes, the context value provided by `I18nProvider` is updated and all components that consume the provided React Context are re-rendered with the new locale.
+This includes components provided by Lingui, such as `Trans` or `Plural` and also custom components that use the `useLingui` hook.

+This is the default behavior, but you can disable it by setting `forceRenderOnLocaleChange={false}`.

 ### Hash-based message ID generation and Context feature

 The previous implementation had a flaw: there is an original message in the bundle at least 2 times + 1 translation.